 NZ teachers moving to the United Arab Emirates who need their University Degrees notarised

 Immigrants who are selling real estate in their former home countries

 Immigrants who need to appoint an Attorney who resides overseas

 Elderly immigrants from the United Kingdom or India who need to prove to a UK pension fund providers or the Indian Government that they are still alive in order to continue payments

-Ship captains who a providing sworn statements about events that have occurred at sea such as damage or loss of cargo enroute, or sailors falling overboard (Ships Protest)
+Ship captains who are providing sworn statements about events that have occurred at sea such as damage or loss of cargo enroute, or sailors falling overboard (Ships Protest)

-Make an appointment to come and see your Notary Public, David Foster here at the Harris Tate.
+Make an appointment to come and see your Notary Public here at the Harris Tate.